HotcakesCommerce/hotcakes-commerce-core/.github/ISSUE_TEMPLATE/help-and-other-questions.md

 ---
-name: Help and other questions
+name: Help and Other Questions
-about: Use
+about: Use this to ask questions that don't relate to features and bug reports

 ---